 Except for the newest releases, which are located in the New Book section on the first floor, all music CDs and tape cassettes are kept in spinning racks on the second floor.

 The non-fiction collection is located on the second floor of the library.
 These books are organized by subject and shelved by Dewey Decimal number.
 For example, you can find books on medicine in the 610s.

 Biographies are located at the end of the non-fiction collection.
-These books are organized by the subjects' last name.
-They have a call number of "B" and the the last name of the biographee.
+These books are organized by the last name of the subjects, or biographees.
+They have a call number of “B” followed by the subject’s last name.